 |Neptune Resigning the Empire of the Sea to Britannia|

-In 1976 Theodore van Houten first proposed the patriotic British song Rule Britannia as the hidden Principal Theme to the Enigma Variations.
-This theory relies primarily on the repeated use of the word ‘never’ in the original 1899 program note, and a series of falling thirds on the words "never, never, never" in the chorus of Rule Britannia.
-According to Houten, the resemblance between the falling thirds and the opening notes of the Enigma Theme suggests a fleeting melodic connection.
-Sir Mark Elder echoes this opinion.
+In 1976 Theodore van Houten first proposed the patriotic British song Rule Britannia as the secret principal Theme to the Enigma Variations.
+This theory relies primarily on the repeated use of the word “never” in the original 1899 program note and a series of falling thirds on the words “never, never, never” in the chorus of Rule Britannia.
+According to Houten, the resemblance between the falling thirds and the Enigma Theme's opening notes suggests a fleeting melodic connection.
+The esteemed Maestro Mark Elder echoes this opinion.
 As a substantial number of tonal works use falling thirds in the melody, this correspondence is far from isolated.
 The salient passage from the lyrics reads, “Britons never, never, never shall be slaves.”
-Observe the word ‘never’ appears three times in succession in the lyrics, but only twice non-consecutively in the original program note:
+Observe the word “never” appears three times in succession in the lyrics, but only twice non-consecutively in the original program note cited below:

 I composed a little tune of which I was very proud.
 I thought the public should hear it, but my opportunities of publishing it were decidedly few.
 I took my opportunity when my father was engaged in preparing the Handel parts for the forthcoming festival.
 Very laboriously I introduced my little tune into the music.
 The thing was an astonishing success, and I heard that some people had never enjoyed Handel so much before!
 When my father learned of it, however, he was furious!

-In 1901 at age 42 he composed the Cockaigne Overture Op.
-40. His sketchbook shows he conceived of the lover’s theme as a counterpoint to the "Wedding March" from Mendelssohn’s incidental music to A Midsummer Night’s Dream.
-Elgar invoked this counterpoint because Mendelssohn’s music is indelibly linked to marriage, and there was some concern the lovemaking portrayed in the overture was not "strictly proper."
+In 1901 at age 42, he composed the Cockaigne Overture Op.
+40. His sketchbook shows he conceived of the lover’s theme as a counterpoint to the “Wedding March” from Felix Mendelssohn’s incidental music to A Midsummer Night’s Dream.
+Elgar invoked this counterpoint because Mendelssohn’s music is indelibly linked to marriage, and there was some concern the lovemaking portrayed in the overture was not “strictly proper.”
 The counterpoint is an example of Elgar’s practical jokes, or what he called japes.
-For him, the joke involved creating a counter melody to a famous tune, one that is not openly stated in the overture.
-Mendelssohn’s "Wedding March" may therefore be described as an unstated Principal Theme, something analogous to the hidden melody of the Enigma Variations completed two years earlier (Figure 1.1).
-This jape involves a counterpoint to a hidden theme, so it is safe to abandon’s the very core of Houton’s theory as untenable.
+The joke involved creating a counter-melody to a famous tune, one that is not openly stated in the overture.
+Mendelssohn’s “Wedding March” may therefore be described as an unstated principal Theme, something analogous to the hidden melody of the Enigma Variations completed two years earlier (Figure 1.1).
+This jape involves a counterpoint to a hidden theme, so it is safe to abandon a core tenant of Houton’s theory (i.e., “anticounterpointalism”) as untenable.

-In an autobiographical sketch published in October 1901 issue of The Musical Times, Elgar displays his musical sense of humor by cleverly inserting God Save the King into the second movement of Tchaikovsky's Symphony No. 6.
+In an autobiographical sketch published in the October 1901 issue of The Musical Times, Elgar displays his musical sense of humor by cleverly inserting God Save the King into the second movement of Tchaikovsky’s Symphony No. 6.
 In this instance, Elgar mingles two famous melodies together into an artful counterpoint (Figure 1.2).
-Contrary to Houten's misinformed view, Elgar’s sense of a musical jape is not the absence of a counterpoint, but the very opposite.
-It should be observed Elgar's version of God save the Queen is in an augmented version.
+Contrary to Houten’s misinformed view, Elgar’s sense of a musical jape is not the absence of a counterpoint but the very opposite.
+It should be observed that Elgar's version of God save the King is in an augmented format.